Paul Elliott, Melbourne based Wedding Photographer

 Hi there!
 My name's Paul!
-Thanks for stopping by and considering me to be the one who captures your special day!
+Thanks for stopping by and considering me to be the photographer to capture your magical day!

 I understand how important your wedding day and photographs are to you and that it’s hard to choose the right photographer.

-I've been shooting weddings for around five years now and have had the joy of meeting absolutely amazing families, some of which I'm proud to say I'm still in contact with to this day!
+I've been shooting weddings for around seven years now and have had the joy of meeting some absolutely amazing families, some of which I'm proud to say I'm still in contact with to this day!

 A point of difference with choosing me as your photographer is that I also capture your day with another professional photographer.
 I work with a team of great, easy going photographers which helps ensure not a single moment will be missed and as you’ll see below, you'll realise the benefits of having 2 professional photographers on the day.